Facebook pixel Intramural Policies | Pepperdine University | Pepperdine Community Skip to main content

 1. Disrespect toward officials and/or staff may result in ejection from the game, which carries a one game suspension thereafter, or disqualification from league play.
 The ejection of a team will result in forfeit and probation.

-2. Shoving, striking, pushing, or grabbing an official will result in immediate suspension from all recreational events for one-year minimum.
+2. Shoving, striking, pushing, or grabbing an official will result in immediate suspension from all recreational events for a one-year minimum.
 This includes an attempt to strike.
 Depending on the severity of the incident, an individual may be referred to the Student Disciplinary Committee for University action.

 3. Becoming involved in a fight will result in suspension from league play.
 Depending on the severity of the incident, an individual may be referred to the Student Disciplinary Committee for University action.